-This community is for any student who has a disability, including hidden disabilities like Crohn’s, Neurodivergent conditions such as autism and mental health conditions.
+This community is for any student who has a disability, regardless of whether they are formally diagnosed, including hidden disabilities like Crohn’s, Neurodivergent conditions such as autism and mental health conditions.
 We aim to encourage all our disabled students to use our resources, to come together and share experiences and bring positive change to disabled students’ university experience.
 This is your opportunity to meet like-minded people and enjoy events whilst making your voice heard.
 Discover useful resources, support and how to get involved below.

 If you have an idea of an activity you’d like to run for the community, we can support you!